onty/blog-content/content/Server@Home/DNS-Theprasojos.md

 };
 ```

-Now, back to our zone, theprasojos.blogs.or.id.
+Now, back to our zone, theprasojos.com.
 As pointed by the second file *named.conf.local*, this is the configuration file list for our zone.
-Here's the content of */var/lib/bind/db.theprasojos.blogs.or.id*.
+Here's the content of */var/lib/bind/db.theprasojos.com*.
 I put a random content there just to protect my network :)

 ```
-root@pegasus:/etc/bind# cat /var/lib/bind/db.theprasojos.blogs.or.id
+root@pegasus:/etc/bind# cat /var/lib/bind/db.theprasojos.com
 $TTL 1H
 @   IN SOA  @ lintang.jp.icloud.com. (
                 21   ; serial